silentspring30/dao-ai-framework/funding_proposals.md

 ## Funds

-Boost has taken 0 funding to date.
-Time has been donated by silentspring.
+Algovera boost has taken 0 funding to date.
+Time has been giving on a volunteer basis.

-The requested funds will serve as a bridge to launch the new, ready-for-prime-time version of meTokens.
-Expenses include:
+Funds will be used for:
+    Boost specification and MVP - Silentspring
+     contracts -

-    Design and branding - proposal from Raid Guild members Lucas, Bingo, & Tom Governance, airdrop, & liquidity mining contracts - proposal by Crypto_Unico 1 Compensation to additional MetaCartel & RaidGuild volunteer contributors (TBA)
+    Compensation to additional MetaCartel & RaidGuild volunteer contributors (TBA)

 None of this grant will be retained by the core team members.
 It will be spent immediately to get the product closer to shipping.